CommonAccord/Site-Org/Doc/ICANN/ICANN_Rules_Sec_Complaint.2009-10-30.md

 2.4.sec=Designate whether {Complainant} elects to have the dispute decided by a single-member or a three-member {Panel} and, in the event {Complainant} elects a three-member {Panel}, provide the names and contact details of three candidates to serve as one of the {Panelists} (these candidates may be drawn from any {ICANN}-approved {Provider}'s list of panelists);

-2.5.sec=Provide the name of the {Respondent} (domain-name holder) and all information (including any postal and e-mail addresses and telephone and telefax numbers) known to {Complainant} regarding how to contact {Respondent} or any representative of {Respondent}, including contact information based on pre-complaint dealings, in sufficient detail to allow the {Provider} to send the complaint as described in Paragraph 2(a);
+2.5.sec=Provide the name of the {Respondent} (domain-name holder) and all information (including any postal and e-mail addresses and telephone and telefax numbers) known to {Complainant} regarding how to contact {Respondent} or any representative of {Respondent}, including contact information based on pre-complaint dealings, in sufficient detail to allow the {Provider} to send the complaint as described in {Paragraph_2(a)};

 2.6.sec=Specify the domain name(s) that is/are the subject of the complaint;